 Get Money In

-I would get my regular pay deposited straight into my bank account with free direct deposit.
+For starters, I would go ahead and take advantage of the free direct deposit this account offers.
 Why?
 Convenience.
-I don’t need to go anywhere and my paycheck is available to use.
+Using direct deposit saves me at least one trip to the bank each month, yet my money is available for use right away.
 Then, I would use their CheckMateSM system to upload images of my checks and deposit them straight from my mobile phone or computer.

 Pay Money Out

 I don’t use cash — ever.
 I use a rewards credit card for every purchase I make and then pay off the bill each month.
-I earn rewards points on the card for everyday purchases and don’t pay a dime to the credit card company.
-Frankly, this is a better return on my money than paltry
+I earn credit card rewards on the card for everyday purchases and don’t pay a dime to the credit card company.
+Frankly, this is a better return on my money than paltry savings account rates now.
+The Capital One 360 account also has free online bill pay service to pay any bill — even to friends!

 Some big banks like Chase have their own systems to send money to other Chase customers using an email address.
 Since Capital One doesn’t have this feature, you can use their online bill pay feature or any one of the free micropayment services out there.
 I’ve used Dwolla, Venmo, and Square Cash.
 You can even send money for free through Gmail and Google Wallet.